s01158158/Lab3/README.md

+The chapter was about multiple different types of operators like + and * that would either add a part to the code or repeat the code however amount of times you want.
+Elif was  introduced as an addition to the if else statement, along with three different ciphers that could either scramble characters, replace characters, or hold a key.
+Input was introduced as well, but i still can't seem to get it working all of the time unless i have the code separted from a big function.

 Count just counts how often something shows up in a specific line.
 Replace lets you change some line with whatever you want to change it with.